-Here are some obvious retirement planning mistakes ... don't repeat them.
+Here are some obvious retirement planning mistakes ... learn from the pain of others and don't repeat them.

 "By failing to prepare, you are preparing to fail"~ Benjamin Franklin

 Number One mistake is simply not planning!

 Do you know how much you need to retire?
 If not, remember that retirement is a long term undertaking which may last for 30 to 40 years.